 The schools that have really thought through what kind of an environment they want to have, the ones that really practice that, are much more successful with achieving a healthy school climate as well.
 That way it really relates to systems thinking and may serve as the bridge builder between systems thinking and social-emotional learning.
 It's not just about certain structures, it's much more about values and policies and most importantly about a core belief that children are fundamentally good and that they want to thrive and grow in a supportive environment, as opposed to a punitive environment.
-Truth be told: I haven't really been in very many schools that have punitive environments because I don't like it there, so in this sense I can't say that they're inherently not successful as such.
-But the environments where there is an explicit celebration of student's success and where this is used to breed more success and more engagement which leads to more success and more engagement, in particular for kids who are not traditionally successful in schools, those schools that are really explicit about this focus, seem to be more successful to me.
+But the environments where there is an explicit celebration of student's success and where this is used to breed more success and more engagement, in particular for kids who are not traditionally successful in schools, seem to be more successful to me.

-I'm not familiar with the different instruments used for measuring school climate, I'm assuming most depend on surveys and self-reporting.
 In my research I tend to do case studies and I tell stories, much like you can tell I'm doing now.
 I tell about the things I see.
 But when you try to do more large scale research, surveys are the best - yet wholly inadequate - tool that we have.
 But really, everything is a proxy - you can look at all kinds of data: discipline data and so on, but it all has to be put in a context of what is the community in which the kids live, what are other factors involved - always try to triangulate the data you have, to get as full a picture as possible.